TFlatters27/TFlatters27/README.md

 ### 👨‍💻 &nbsp; About me :
 Hi, I'm Tom Flattery!
 I'm currently studying Computer Science with Artificial Intelligence with a Year in Industry at Nottingham University
 <br>
-- 🔭 I’m currently working on my projects
+- 🔭 I’m currently working on my projects and looking for graduate positions
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on projects related to artificial intelligence
-- 🤔 I’m looking for help with "How to be an ideal candidate for internships"
 - 💬 Ask me about anything [here](https://github.com/mxcury/mxcury/issues)
 - 😄 Pronouns: He/Him
-- ⚡ I like to work on my projects
+- ⚡ I like to solve complex problems and work on machine learning applications

 ### 🛠 &nbsp;Languages and Tools :